janto-pee/janto-pee/README.md

 # Hey friend 👋 , I'm Ayobami Adejumo

-### About Me

-I was born in Nigeria to a construction daddy.
-Hence, my desire to become a civil engineer.
-Guess what, I did.
-I graduated top 10% of my department with a Bachelor of Engineering in civil Engineering.
-But something happened in my final year that altered my life permanently.

-I infected🤔 my laptop with a virus and my final year project file got corrupt.
-To make it worse, i had just two days to present it or risk an extra year.
-In trying to restore my project for presentation, I discovered myself.
-Ever since my colorful exploit, my hands have been glued to this keyboard.

 ### Quick Fact
 - Trained at ExxonMobil
 - Software Engineer at Gammalance Technologies 🥑